-- After soil has been dug, loosened or turned over, it recovers from the disruption by re-covering with weed growth – both from roots of perennial weeds and seeds of annuals.
+- Whenever soil has been dug, loosened or turned over, it recovers from the disruption by re-covering with weed growth – both from roots of perennial weeds and seeds of annuals.

-- When left uncultivated/undisturbed/no dig, soil has less need to recover and therefore grows less weeds, as shown by a look at Homeacres at any time of year.
+- When left uncultivated/undisturbed/no dig, soil has less need to recover and grows fewer weeds, as shown by a look at Homeacres at any time of year.
 Check out the growing number of no dig gardens and allotments too.

 - No dig soil is full of beneficial organisms and microbes, which help plants to find nutrients and moisture, and convey health to the gardener, for example by feeding his/her gut biome.

 There are always a few new weeds, from seeds blowing in or brought in with composts, and they need removing by hand when small, or hoeing off as tiny seedlings.
 It is a little and often approach.
 Vegetable growing is bountiful and easier when weeding is just a small issue, still necessary but taking less time.
 Mulching to clear soil of weeds in polytunnels is the same story, see my early posts of 2013 for how I mulched a tunnel of weeds, starting here and scroll down halfway.
-See Ferryman Polytunnels for some ideas of structures and prices, and my article on this site.
-See this page in Italian, here.
+See Ferryman Polytunnels and First Tunnels for some ideas of structures and prices, and my article on this site.